Registered Nurse (RN) - Behavioral Health

 - Comprehensive Employee Benefits: Full-Time employees are eligible for various plans for medical, dental, and vision insurance.

 As a RN on our Behavioral Health team you will provide direct nursing care in accordance with established policies, procedures and protocols of the healthcare organization.
+We have day and night shifts available.

 - Uses standards of behavioral health nursing practice to increase the quality of care and quality of life for the patient, family, and significant other(s) by systematically evaluating the quality and effectiveness of nursing practice.